-Breaking the Loop of Overthinking: Carlsbad EMDR Therapy for Anxiety and Intrusive Thoughts
+Breaking the Loop of Overthinking: Tips from an EMDR Therapist in California for Anxiety & Intrusive Thoughts

 Your mind won’t stop spinning—replaying a past mistake, worrying about what’s next, or wrestling with intrusive thoughts that seem to come from nowhere.
 This relentless overthinking fuels anxiety, leaving you exhausted, on edge, or stuck in a mental loop you can’t escape.
-At Wholeness Collective Therapy Group, led by Clinical Director Janelle Nelson, M.A., we often meet clients trapped in these cycles, desperate for relief.
+At Wholeness Collective Therapy Group, led by EMDR therapist and Clinical Director Janelle Nelson, M.A., we often meet clients trapped in these cycles, desperate for relief.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy offers a way to break the loop, addressing the roots of anxiety and intrusive thoughts.
-Here’s how EMDR can help you find calm and move forward.
+Here’s how an EMDR therapist in California can help you find calm and move forward.

 The Cycle of Overthinking and Anxiety